jorshali/ai-for-developers/README.md

 The project contains folders with examples to support "The Developer's Guide to AI" boook.
 Each folder contains the example for that part in the series.
 All examples will use [Ollama](https://ollama.com) to connect to a local LLM.

+### Part 0: Setting the Stage

-### Chapter 1:  Getting Started
+#### Getting Started

 Most developers are familiar with JavaScript.
-This chapter shows how quickly you can get a RAG solution up and running with the following JavaScript technologies:
+This chapter shows how quickly you can call a local LLM from a UI with the following JavaScript technologies:

 - [React](https://react.dev)
 - [Vite](https://vite.dev)